 - 1. Crew members and riders may approach officials during the race, but the officials can only pass on information and request further assistance.
 Officials cannot provide direct help and support in the event of problems (e.g. route, mechanical defects). - 2.
-Any requests or questions regarding the rules should be directed to the race committee or to the officials present along the route. - 3.
-Officials drive designated vehicles (motorbikes and cars) and are present in large numbers throughout the entire race.
+Any requests or questions regarding the rules that arise during the race should be directed to the TORTOUR race committee or to the officials present along the route. - Officials drive designated vehicles (motorbikes and cars) and are present in large numbers throughout the entire race.
 However, there are also "incognito officials" who might appear anywhere and at any time along the route.
-These officials will identify themselves as part of the CHALLENGE organisational team.
+These officials will identify themselves as part of the TORTOUR organisational team.